What is a Cooling Tower? Function, Types & Importance

 Evaporation Process: Fans draw air through the system large induced draft or forced draft fans pull or push ambient air through the cooling tower.
 This airflow promotes evaporation, which is the key mechanism for cooling the water.
 As warm water interacts with cooler air, a portion of it evaporates, carrying away heat.

 Cooling Effect: Evaporation removes heat, lowering water temperature as evaporation occurs, the remaining water cools down before being collected in the cold water basin.
-The cooling effect depends on factors such as ambient air temperature, relative humidity, and water flow rate. on average, cooling towers can lower water temperatures by 10°F to 30°F, making it suitable for reuse in HVAC and industrial applications.
+The cooling effect depends on factors such as ambient air temperature, relative humidity, and water flow rate. on average, these mechanical equipment can lower water temperatures by 10°F to 30°F, making it suitable for reuse in HVAC and industrial applications.

 Cooled Water Recirculation: Returning to the HVAC System the cooled water is collected at the bottom of the tower and pumped back into the HVAC system, chillers, or industrial machinery.
 This cycle repeats continuously, ensuring that heat is efficiently removed from the system.